barumau/pandunia/eng/eng-pandunia.md

 kneecap - guta kaska oste
 knife - caku
 knot (node) - node
-know (be aware of) - sabe
+know as a fact (be aware of) - san
+know by experience or in person - ken
+know how - sabi
-knowledge - sabe xe
+knowledge - san xe
 koala - koala
 kola - kola
 kola nut - kola frute